 The list of tables that can use this function, and the creative ways you can create import files, is numerous.

 Modifying Data in Dynamics 365 Business Central

 The configuration package can also be used to modify fields in existing records.
 For example, you can use it to mass block a group of vendors or put numerous invoices on hold.
-Instead of keying those changes one at a time, you can import those modifications from Excel into Dynamics 365 Business Central using the configuration package.
+Instead of keying in those changes one at a time, you can import those modifications from Excel into Dynamics 365 Business Central using the Configuration Package.

 How to Import Data into Dynamics 365 Business Central

 In this example, we will be importing new Customer records.
 The following steps will be the same for other records, the main difference is what the table number will be.